UPPMAX/uppmax_intro_day_1/docs/sessions/file_transfer_using_scp.md

     The procedure can be found at <https://docs.uppmax.uu.se/software/rackham_file_transfer_using_scp/>.

-- Follow that procedure to transfer a file
+- Copy a file from your local computer to your Rackham home folder.
+Verify this worked.
-- Use the terminal or file explorer to verify that files indeed are transferred
+- Copy a file from your Rackham home folder to your local computer.
+Verify this worked.